ChristeenTJose/Recognition-of-rarest-butterfly---Palos-Verdes-Blue/README.md

 ---

+## VII.
+Constraints faced during execution:

+* Small size of the dataset (50-100 images per species) (solved using Data Augmentation).
+* Within certain species, subspecies can have easily distinguishable features; hence they need to be trained separately.
+* In case of certain species like Queen Alexandra's birdwing (the world's largest known butterfly species) males and females have different colours and hence need to be separately trained.

+---

+## Conclusion:

+---

 ## Project Outcome [2021 Updated]

 1. Website where users can upload images/video feeds and get back the species of the butterfly(s) present.